wp-plugins/attachments-handler/readme.txt

 == Changelog ==

+= 1.1.4 =
+* BUG: Problem with the id_media , then we upgrade to BIGINT
+* BUG: the deletion of unwanted post is improved as it does not work correctly

 = 1.1.3 =
 * BUG: Issue when the number of checked posts is higher than the actual number of posts